 A complex and hybrid land nestled between the Val d’Orcia and the Maremma, the Amiata area is a hub of life and culture that takes its name from Monte Amiata, a 1,738-metre dormant volcano dominating the landscape.
 In a place so rooted in its nature, its story can only be told through the elements, and so we offer here a metaphorical journey into this land.

-The earth around Amiata is a fertile land, feeding its dedicated farmers for centuries and rewarding them generously with riches like mushrooms, chestnuts and olives from Seggiano.
+The earth around Amiata is a fertile land, feeding its dedicated farmers for centuries and rewarding them generously with riches like mushrooms, chestnuts and the renowned olives from Seggiano.
 Thanks to this growth and development, the area has also been able to nurture its art and culture.
 Indeed, the cultures of Siena and the Maremma come together here, among the oak and chestnut forests in the six nature reserves, which priest and peace activist Ernesto Balducci, a native of Santa Fiora, called an “inland island”.

 Fire is another distinguishing element of these mountains; it purifies, destroys and recreates, making the soil fertile.
 Torches, bonfires and the Focarazza in Roccalbegna at Christmastime are folk traditions rooted in ancient culture.
 Everywhere you look, you see fire, like on June 24, the feast day of St. John the Baptist and the day farmers burn their leftover timber, or in the winter, when it’s thought to bring good luck for the next harvest.

 Then there’s the cool air of the mountains or the hot air balloons that take you high into the sky to observe the vase, verdant expanses, with views as far as the Apennines and Lake Bolsena.